 The Posture Med Contour Memory Foam Pillow is the most popular of our many pillows for neck pain.
 This is to say that it is the best pillow for most people.
-It is made of a non-molded, high quality memory foam with different properties for the top and bottom or base.
-It is a soft type of memory foam and is very accommodating for neck pain.
+It is made of a non-molded, high quality gel memory foam with great properties you will find detailed.
+It is a soft, supportive type of memory foam and is very accommodating for neck pain.
 It is made under strict specifications in the US.

 Because it is not a molded pillow, it is more breathable and less temperature reactive than traditional memory foam pillows.
 It is not cheap and the cost is in the foam.
 This does make a difference and it has been tested over many years.

 It gives you a choice of five and four inch height lobes or contours and each has its own shape.
-Because the pillow is accomodating due to its properties as mentioned previous, it tends to compress easily to your necessary height based on your head weight, whether you are sleeping on your side or back.
+Because the pillow is accommodating due to its properties as mentioned previous, it tends to compress the right amount necessary based on your head weight, whether you are sleeping on your side or back.
 The pillow will last for years without breaking down and needs no break-in time.

 The Therapeutic Pillow is the most popular of our separate section pillows for neck pain.
 This is to say that it is the best pillow in this design for most people.
 The foam is more consistent than fiber.
 It is made of a high quality recycled foam with a medium density – just right to maintain it’s orthopedic design.
 The upper back extension flows smoothly into a neck roll and head cradle for back sleeping.
 In side sleeping, you have proper shoulder height and contour to prevent neck/shoulder compression.
 The side portions are somewhat unstable, creating a degree of activity that is not perceptible, but can help with increasing blood flow and stabilization of muscles, which can help neck pain.

 So, which of the above two is best for neck pain?
-Well, the therapeutic pillow is designed for a more acute pain, such as a recent injury.
+Well, the therapeutic pillow is good for a more acute pain, such as a recent injury to the neck.
 Perhaps I can explain it best by using myself as an example.
 I have had many cervical spine problems over the years.
 The main problem is early onset and progressive degenerative disc disease.
 I find the posture med contour to be helpful for most of the time.
 However, when I have an acute flare-up of pain, I switch to the therapeutic pillow.
 When I am in a lot of pain, it is no problem consciously moving from one position to another.
 This can be affected by some pain medicines, so keep that in mind.
 More on this under two pillow strategies.

 I will just close this article by providing an answer I gave to someone asking about two different pillows.
 The contour pillow for side sleeping and the therapeutic pillow, so you can see how I responded.

-The side sleeper pillow is designed specifically for side sleeping, but you have to be sure that you do not roll over on your back while sleeping.
+The side sleeper pillow is designed specifically for side sleeping and you have to be sure that you only roll over on your back while sleeping for short periods.
 It can be measured to fit the correct height while side sleeping which would be different than for back sleeping.
-It is a soft memory foam and is quite comfortable and made well.
+It is a soft memory foam, quite comfortable and very well made.
 Again, it is for side sleeping and the same goes for the shoulder cut out pillow (one height only – but really nice).
 Similarly, the therapy neck pillow has raised sides for the correct height while side sleeping, but it also has a mid section with a neck roll for back sleeping along with a cervicothoracic extension to support the upper back.
 With this pillow, you need to make sure you consciously change positions during the night, but it will have very good positioning for both back and side sleeping.
-If you think you cannot keep from rolling on your back while sleeping with the contour pillow or if you do not think you can consciously change positions at night with the orthopedic pillow, then you should use a pillow without separate sleeping areas, like a standard contour pillow or one with a uniform height.
+If you think you cannot keep from rolling on your back while sleeping with the contour pillow, or if you do not think you can consciously change positions at night with any variable height pillow, then you should use a one without separate sleeping areas, like a standard contour pillow or one with a uniform height.
 So, from specific pillows, you can get a general feeling and this should help you wherever you go to get the best pillow for neck pain.

 I hope this helps give you some insight into how to find the best pillow for neck pain.
-Again, have a look at the pillows, read the article on tips on choosing a pillow.
+Again, read the article on tips on choosing a pillow.
 Hopefully, this will provide YOU with the best pillow.
-If you are still unsure, narrow your choices down and ASK.
-If your not sure please – don’t buy!
-But, by all means, do contact us and ask.
+If you are still unsure, narrow your choices down and contact us or what or who you trust to offer the best help.